H-1B Visa Holders Moving to Canada

 No, however, it is a bit nuanced.
 The eligibility of a paid internship to count towards the Express Entry work experience requirement varies depending on its relation to your educational program.
 If your paid internship was conducted outside of your academic curriculum and not as a requirement for your degree or diploma, it could be considered valid work experience for Express Entry.
 This means that internships undertaken independently of academic obligations, where you gain practical skills relevant to your professional field, may contribute to fulfilling the work experience criteria for Express Entry applications.

-Frequently Asked Questions About Helps H-1B Visa Holders
+Frequently Asked Questions About H-1B Visa Holders

 No. Many applications are submitted while applicants continue working legally in the United States.